OMR-Research/Smashcima/docs/introduction.md

 Models act as a ready-to-use wrappers around various synthesis pipelines, being reasonably pre-configured out of the box.
 While a synthesizer is meant to be as general as possible, a model is built to be as specific as possible.
 The idea being that you build your own model for your specific task domain - either by bending existing models, or by putting together a custom synthesizer pipeline from scratch.

-Models models are meant to orchestrate synthesizers, they live in the `smashcima.orchestration` module.
+Models are meant to orchestrate synthesizers, they live in the `smashcima.orchestration` module.

 ## Assets